lostpebble/pebblebed/README.md

 ### :key: Entity ID

-There can only be one property on the schema definition that is defined with `role: "id"` - this property represents the Entity's ID.
+There can only be one property on the schema definition that is defined with `role: "id"`.
+This property will represent the Entity's ID.

 :warning: **N.B.
-This property is not persisted as an Entity property - it is only used as the ID**
+This property is not persisted as an Entity property in the Datastore - it is only used as the ID**

 When saving an entity to the datastore, it can have an id value type of either `string` or `int`.